Duties and responsibilities of authors

 Authors and Co-authors: (contributors – submitters)

 Authors are advised to follow the guidelines and code of ethics strictly.
 Submit manuscripts which are their original works or of the work they are associated with during their tenure.
 Submitted manuscripts should contain original and new results, data, and their ideas, which are not submitted for publishing to other publications or published elsewhere.
 Fabrication of data and results, intellectual property theft and plagiarism are highly unacceptable, it is beyond the ethics of an author.
 Information obtained via various media should be provided in the manuscript only with prior permission from the owner of the source of information or data.
-They should properly cite the work they are referring, authors are advised to cross check the reference before submission of manuscript.
+They should properly cite the work they are referring to, authors are advised to cross check the reference before submission of manuscript.
 They may not promote in any form via any media to get their works published.
 No article should have an author who is not directly involved in the work for any means or reasons.

 Authors and co-authors are requested to review and ensure the accuracy and validity of all the results prior to submission.
 Any potential conflict of interest should be informed to the editor in advance.
 Authors are bound by the Creative Commons licensing policy of publication.
 All authors are requested to submit the copyright transfer form without failure once they receive the acceptance of their article for publication.

 No fees or charges are required from authors for manuscript submission.
 Authors pay nominal publication processing charge/ fee after acceptance of paper/article to run maintenance cost of website and editorial office.
-Full information about publication processing charge is clearly stated on the journal´s website, author can easily refer it before submission.
+Full information about publication processing charge is clearly stated on the journal’s website, and the author can easily refer to it before submission.

 Open Access Policy